vhd1/vhd1/README.md

 ###

-Like every other computer person, my journey began with HELLO WORLD  👋
+Like every other computer person, my journey in this magic world began with HELLO WORLD  👋

 My motto for life - "Let's get shit done 😎" - was inspired by one of my co-workers